National Neuro Advisory Group (NNAG)

 NNAG condition specific work streams

-During 2018 NNAG has arranged a series of condition specific away days.
+During 2018 NNAG arranged a series of condition specific away days.
 The aim of these days has been to bring together clinicians, patient organisations and commissioners to articulate what good looks like for specific patient cohorts and to identify the key challenges to delivering this.
-The discussions at the away days have identified a number of actions and recommendations which NNAG is looking to take forward in 2019.
+The discussions at the away days have identified a number of actions and recommendations which NNAG has included in its programme for 2019.

 The first away day held was the neuromuscular conditions workshop on 23 February 2018, the write up from the day can be read here.